Local Resources

 - Dover Public Library

 - Norma Johnson Center: The Norma Johnson Center located outside of Dover, Ohio is a nature area open to the public every day of the year from dawn to dusk.
-The center includes a wheelchair accessible fishing dock to the preservation pond behind the yellow pole barn off of SR 39.
+The center includes a wheelchair-accessible fishing dock.

 - Red Treehouse: Supporting the well-being of Ohio’s families and children with challenges, disabilities, and health care needs.
 Find tools, organizations, and events in your community to meet your needs.